Radical SAM enzymes: Epimerization

 Radical SAM epimerases are responsible for the regioselective introduction of D-amino acids into RiPPs.
 Two well-known enzymes have been thoroughly described in RiPP biosynthetic pathways.
+Radical SAM peptide epimerases use a critical cysteine residue to provide back an H-atom to the epimerized residue in addition to unique features for RiPP interaction.

 Two well-known enzymes have been thoroughly described in RiPP biosynthetic pathways.